 - Explore the spectrum of Xcode development utilities, such as the iPhone Simulator.

 Mastering the Fundamentals of iPhone Programming

-- Gain fluency in the object-oriented syntax of Objective-C programming to write better code, faster.
+- Gain fluency in the object-oriented syntax of Swift programming to write better code, faster.

 - Harness the power of property list files, or plists, to efficiently store and manage structured data.

 - Understand the core design patterns of the Cocoa Touch API, such as delegates and data sources.

 - Employ programming concepts aligned to iPhone hardware specifications, such as message passing and memory management.

 - Author applications which are easier to implement and maintain using the Model-View-Controller (MVC) design pattern.